elangbayu/llm-element-finder/README.md

-# Selenium WebDriver Automation Project
+# Selenium WebDriver Automation Project with AI-Powered Element Search

 ## Overview
-This is a Java-based web automation project using Selenium WebDriver, following best practices for maintainability and separation of concerns.
+This is a Java-based web automation project using Selenium WebDriver, now enhanced with an AI-powered feature for automatic element searching.
+This feature leverages advanced machine learning algorithms to identify and interact with web elements more efficiently, reducing the need for manual intervention and increasing test reliability.

+## Key Features
+- **AI-Powered Element Search**: Automatically locate web elements using cutting-edge AI technology.
+- **Page Object Model Design Pattern**: Maintainable and scalable test architecture.
+- **Centralized WebDriver Configuration**: Simplifies setup and management of WebDriver instances.
+- **Robust Error Handling**: Ensures tests are resilient to unexpected changes.
+- **Comprehensive Logging**: Detailed logs for easy debugging and analysis.

 ## Prerequisites
 - Java 21 or higher